nuxt/movies/proxy/README.md

 # Nuxt Movies Proxy

-Proxy hosts is a lightweight proxy server for the tmdb api.
+Proxy hosts is a lightweight proxy server for the tmdb api and youtube images.

 - Speeds up API responses by leveraging SWR cache.
 - Speeds up the development by removing requiredment of having a local token set up.